Skip to content

 Wider and more accessible paths have been created to allow visitors to explore the headland and soak up the expansive views along this rugged stretch of coastline.
 You can help by sticking to the footpaths and keeping dogs on leads.

 This also helps protect the history underfoot.
-Much of this area is designated a scheduled ancient monument, and archaeologists have discovered that the headland has been farmed since way back in history.
+Much of this area is designated a Scheduled Ancient Monument, and archaeologists have discovered that the headland has been farmed since way back in history.
 Indeed, the name Godrevy is derived from the Cornish word meaning 'small farm'.

-Balancing wildlife and humans
+Balancing wildlife and people

 Protecting Godrevy's grey seals